Learn How To Copyright a Design and Protect Your Work

 Once you create an original design and fix it in a tangible form, you automatically get the copyright to it.
 Keep in mind that others might not be aware that your work is copyrighted if you don’t mark it as such.
 In case you want to emphasize that you are the copyright owner of your design, you should write a copyright notice.

 The fact that you automatically own the copyright to your creative content and that you have a copyright notice on it won’t be enough to file a lawsuit against copycats.
-If you want to be able to sue someone for copyright infringement, you should register your work at the U.S. Copyright Office.
+If you want to be able to send demand letters to someone for copyright infringement, you should register your work at the U.S. Copyright Office.

 Having your design registered for copyright can also be helpful because you can gain the statutory damages and get your attorney’s fees covered in case you win the copyright infringement lawsuit.